NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario: Method

 \subsection{Framework Overview}

-The overall framework of our proposed baseline is illustrated in Figure \ref{fig:framework} and mainly consists of three components.
-The first is the feature extraction backbone, which includes both an image feature extractor and a point cloud feature extractor.
-The second component is the region proposal module used for object embedding, and the last component is the QA-head, which is responsible for answer prediction.
+The overall framework of our proposed baseline is illustrated in Fig. \ref{fig:framework} and mainly consists of three components.
+The first is the feature extraction backbone, which includes both image and point cloud feature extractor.
+The second part is the region proposal module for object embedding, and the last component is the QA-head for answer prediction.

-Given a visual scene, the raw ego-car view images and point clouds are first fed into the feature extraction backbone, and project the feature into a common Bird's-Eye-View (BEV) space.
-Then, we use 3D bounding boxes inferred by a pre-trained detection model to crop and pool features on the BEV space, obtaining K object proposal features.
-Finally, the QA-model takes the question features extracted by the language encoder and the object features as input for cross-modal interaction to predict the answer.
+Initially, the surrounded-view images and point clouds are fed into the feature extraction backbone, with features projected onto the Bird's-Eye-View (BEV).
+Subsequently, 3D bounding boxes inferred by a pre-trained detection model are used to crop and pool object features.
+Finally, the QA-model takes the question features and the object features as input for cross-modal interaction to predict the answer.